 The BCHL’s Department of Player Safety (DOPS) oversees all on-ice incidents during BCHL games.
 If an incident has the potential to warrant discipline to an individual player, the DOPS meets to discuss whether or not it deserves a suspension, and what the appropriate length of suspension would be.

 Beyond disciplining players and coaches, a large focus of the DOPS is on education.
-The league’s Director of Officiating and Player Safety Brad Lazarowich visits each team before the season to educate players and coaches on the rules and regulations and what type of plays do or do not warrant discipline.
+The league’s Vice President of Hockey Operations Brad Lazarowich visits each team before the season to educate players and coaches on the rules and regulations and what type of plays do or do not warrant discipline.
 In the case that a player is disciplined, the DOPS works with that player to educate them on why a suspension was given and how to avoid it going forward.